Darrell Scott (American football): College career

 Scott played at tailback for the 2008 Colorado Buffaloes as a true freshman.
 Phil Steele's College Football, based on his prep accomplishments, selected him to its preseason second-team All-Big 12 squad, while the Sporting News selected him as the Big 12’s top impact freshman and Lindy’s Big 12 Football tabbed him as the Offensive Newcomer of the Year in the conference.

 In his first game for the Buffaloes, Scott rushed for 54 yards on 11 carries and scored his first career touchdown on a 1-yard jump with 2:14 left in the game.
 He finished his freshman season with 343 rushing yards off of 87 carries.

 After drawing only one running play in Colorado's 2009 season opening loss to Colorado State, Scott told The Denver Post that he wanted more carries.

 On November 3, 2009, Scott announced his intention to transfer to UCLA, because of his lack of playing time at Colorado.
 His uncle Josh Smith left Colorado for UCLA before the summer of 2009.
 Further, the Los Angeles Times cited unnamed sources within the Bruins’ program that UCLA was not interested in landing Scott, since they already had five tailbacks, and a commitment from former four-star recruit Malcolm Jones.

 Scott paid an official visit to the University of Cincinnati on March 11–12, 2010.
 He was also believed to have spoken to Georgia Tech, Houston, Tulsa and Wyoming about potentially playing for their programs.

 On June 22, 2010, he decided to transfer to the University of South Florida, where he had two years of eligibility remaining after sitting out the 2010 season as a transfer.
 In his only on-field season at South Florida, Scott appeared in 11 games and started in 8, carrying the ball 153 times for 815 yards and 6 touchdowns (a 5.3 yard-per-carry average), with another 15 catches for 169 yards and one additional touchdown.
 In the best game of his career, Scott rushed for 164 yards and three touchdowns against Florida A&M, where he also caught his sole receiving touchdown.
 Though Darrell battled injury that constantly kept him off of the field, his performance named him as a 2nd-team All-Big East running back.

 Professional career

-2012 NFL Draft

-Scott decided to forgo his final year of eligibility and entered the 2012 NFL Draft.
+Scott decided to forgo his final year of eligibility and entered the 2012 NFL draft.
 He was projected to go undrafted by Sports Illustrated, which he ultimately did.
 He was signed immediately after the draft by the Dallas Cowboys.
 Scott was cut after the 2012 season without having played a down.